TizenTeam/tau/README.md

 ------------

 1. Download the tarball and unpack it somewhere.
-This should give you a web-ui-fw directory.
+This should give you a tizen-web-ui-fw directory.
 2. Copy the files from there to your project (it's up to you where they go).
-3. Add stylesheet and script elements to load the web-ui-fw files in the correct order, _after_ the lines you added to load jQuery and jQuery Mobile.
+3. Add stylesheet and script elements to load the tizen-web-ui-fw files in the correct order, _after_ the lines you added to load jQuery and jQuery Mobile.

 For example, if your project had a layout like this: